jharwell/sierra/docs/src/glossary.rst

       criteria such as one defining sensor and actuator noise to apply to the robots), in which case it is called `bivariate`.

-      Univariate batch criteria have one dimension, and so the graphs produced by them are (usually) linegraphs with a numerical representation of the range for the variable on the X axis, and some other quantity of interest on the Y.

-      Bivariate batch criteria have two dimensions, and so the graphs produced by them are (usually) heatmaps with the first variable in the criteria on the X axis, the second on the Y, and the quantity of interest on the Z. Bivariate batch criteria are always built using univariate batch criteria as building blocks.
+      Univariate batch criteria have cardinality=1, and so the graphs produced by them are (usually) linegraphs with a numerical representation of the range for the variable on the X axis, and some other quantity of interest on the Y. Bivariate batch criteria have cardinality=2, and so the graphs produced by them might be heatmaps with the first variable in the criteria on the X axis, the second on the Y, and the quantity of interest on the Z. Or they could be linegraphs, with a "slice" along the axis of interest.
+You can imagine similar cases for higher cardinality criteria.

-      The axis/axes you select as part of the batch criteria you will use to define for :term:`Batch Experiment` define the `search space` for your
-      experiment: either a 1D or 2D array of :term:`Experiments<Experiment>`.

-      Batch criteria define a `range` of sets changes for one or more elements in a template ``.xml`` file (passed to SIERRA with ``--expdef-template``).
-For each element in the range, the changes are applied to the template ``.xml`` file to define :term:`Experiments<Experiment>`.
+      Batch criteria define a *range* of sets changes for one or more elements in a template file (passed to SIERRA with ``--expdef-template``).
+For each element in the range, the changes are applied to the template file to define :term:`Experiments<Experiment>`.
 The set of defined experiments is called a :term:`Batch Experiment`.

       The batch criteria you can use depends on: